Merange/seatalk/README.md

 OR

-    #include "boat_status.h"      // there are types defined here used by seatalk_datagram.h
     #include "seatalk_datagram.h" // build or parse raw datagrams to be sent or collected by other means

 * to get device status from the SeaTalk bus call get_x_status where &lt;x&gt; is the name of a device (eg autopilot)